tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 // }
 ```

-Example of decoding a custom type:
+Example of validating a custom type:
 ```
 // nominal type for arrays with a length of at least one type NonEmptyArray<T> = T[] & { __nonEmptyArrayBrand__: void };